ozzann/client-server-app/README.md

-## The client-server application as a demonstrator of using wide stack of technologies
+## The client-server application demonstrating wide stack of technologies for CI and CD

 This repo contains two applications written in different languages and the pipeline for their deployment with different technologies like Docker, Jenkins, Puppet and Vagrant.
 The goal of this project is to demonstrate advantages of every of these tools.
 As an example, simple client-server application is considered.